liamthetate/ElectronicsFactoryWorker/README.md

 CSS: No errors were found when passing through the Jigsaw W3C validator.

-JS: KaboomJS trips them all up so difficult to know!
+JS: KaboomJS trips 'Jshint' up on almost every line so difficult to know :/
 <br/>
 <br/>